hashicorp/design-system/website/docs/markdown/basic-styling.md

     viverra nec, fringilla in, laoreet vitae, risus.
 *   Donec sit amet nisl.
 Aliquam semper ipsum sit amet velit.
     Suspendisse id sem consectetuer libero luctus adipiscing.

+This is a list with one item separated by a blank line (this will force it to wrap all the list items in `<p>` tags in the HTML output):

+*   Bird

+*   Magic
+*   Johnson

 This is a list that contains other block elements: